caroljoyv/cn-lab/README.md

 To get started with this repository, follow these steps:

 1. Clone the repository to your local machine using the following command:
+     `git clone git@github.com:caroljoyv/cn-lab.git`
+2. [Optional] Create a virtual environment for the lab projects:
+      `virtualenv lab-env`
+      `source lab-env/bin/activate`

+3. Install the required dependencies:
+      `pip install -r requirements.txt`

+## Usage

+This repository is organized into separate directories for each experiment.
+Inside each project directory, you'll find the source code and relevant documentation.

+## License

+This repository is licensed under the [MIT License](LICENSE).
+Feel free to use the code and resources for educational and research purposes.

+Happy coding!